 Founded in 1962, Albany Historical Society is a non-profit organisation, affiliated with the Royal Western Australian Historical Society.
-The society maintains two heritage listed buildings in Albany - Patrick Taylor Cottage and the Albany Convict Gaol & Museum, staffed entirely by volunteers and both open to the public seven days a week.
+The society maintains two heritage listed buildings in Albany - Patrick Taylor Cottage and the Albany Convict Gaol Museum, staffed entirely by volunteers.
+Both venues are open to the public seven days a week.
+Please check the Society's website for opening times at www.historicalbany.com.au

 The Albany Historical Society are custodians of a large diverse collection of photographs historic artefacts, books, documents and works of art; all catalogued and where possible put on display by volunteers.